-"sell" includes offer or expose for sale or have in possession for sale, and "sale" shall be construed accordingly;
+"sell" includes offer or expose for sale or have in possession for sale, and "sale" is construed accordingly;

-- (2) For the purposes of these Regulations the supply otherwise than on sale, in the course of a business, of any material or article is deemed to be a sale. - (3) Any other expression used in these Regulations and in the Directive, Directive 82/711, Directive 85/572 or Regulation 1895/2005 bears the same meaning in these Regulations as it bears in that Directive or Regulation. - (4) Except in Part 5 of Schedule 3, any reference to a numbered Annex is a reference to that Annex to the Directive.
+- "young children" means children aged between one and three years. - (2) For the purposes of these Regulations the supply otherwise than on sale, in the course of a business, of any material or article is deemed to be a sale. - (3) Any other expression used in these Regulations and in the Directive, Directive 82/711, Directive 85/572 or Regulation 1895/2005 bears the same meaning in these Regulations as it bears in that Directive or Regulation. - (4) Except in regulation 11(3) and in Part 5 of Schedule 3, any reference to a numbered Annex is a reference to that Annex to the Directive. - (5) Any reference to an Annex to the Directive is a reference to that Annex as amended from time to time.